cvele/hass-addons/mongodb/README.md

 ## Description

 This is a Home Assistant addon for running MongoDB.
-This addon allows you to run a MongoDB instance within your Home Assistant setup on `arm64` Raspberry PI.
+This addon allows you to run a MongoDB instance within your Home Assistant setup.

 ## Features

-- [MongoDB](https://github.com/cvele/hass-addons/blob/main/mongodb/Dockerfile) version `5..8` based on binaries from: [themattman/mongodb-raspberrypi-binaries](https://github.com/themattman/mongodb-raspberrypi-binaries)
+- MongoDB version `4.4.8`
-- Supports only `arm64`
+- Supports `arm64` `amd64`
 - Secure authentication with root user and password
 - Exposes MongoDB on port `27017`